ROCm/ROCmValidationSuite/docs/ug1main.md

 The PCIe Bandwidth Benchmark attempts to saturate the PCIe bus with DMA transfers between system memory and a target GPU card’s memory.
 The maximum bandwidth obtained is reported to help debug low bandwidth issues.
 The benchmark should be capable of  targeting one, some or all of the GPUs installed in a platform, reporting individual benchmark statistics for each.

 #### GPU Stress Test - GST module
 The GPU Stress Test runs various GEMM computations as workloads to stress the GPU FLOPS performance and check whether it meets the configured target GFLOPS.
 GEMM workloads shall be configured as either operation type or data type.
 GEMM based on operation types include SGEMM, DGEMM and HGEMM (Single/Double/Half-precision General Matrix Multiplication) - configured using operation parameter.
-GEMM based on data types include fp8, i8, fp16, bf16, fp32 and  tf32 (xf32) - configured using data type parameter.
+GEMM based on data types include `fp8`, `i8`, `fp16`, `bf16`, `fp32` and  `tf32` (`xf32`) - configured using data type parameter.
 The duration of the test is configurable, both in terms of time (how long to run) and iterations (how many times to run).

 #### Input EDPp Test - IET module
-The Input EDPp Test runs GEMM workloads to stress the GPU power (i.e. TGP).
+The Input EDPp Test runs GEMM workloads to stress the GPU power (that is, TGP).
 This test is used to verify if the GPU is capable of handling max. power stress for a sustained period of time.
 Also checks whether GPU power reaches a set target power.

 #### Memory Test - MEM module
 The Memory module tests the GPU memory for hardware errors and soft errors using HIP.
 It consists of various tests that use algorithms like Walking 1 bit, Moving inversion and Modulo 20.
 The module executes the following memory tests [Algorithm, data pattern]